-Poor white schools 'destroyed' by rankings
+Rankings 'toxic' for poor white schools

 The "winners" in this system are more affluent schools, where pupils on average make better progress, and those with more EAL pupils, Mr Butterfield says, with London the most successful example.

-But for white working-class schools, such as in parts of the North West and North East, with a very poor intake and few EAL pupils, Mr Butterfield says, it is "almost impossible" for them not to have a negative score.
+But for white working-class schools, such as in parts of the North West and North East of England, with a very poor intake and few EAL pupils, Mr Butterfield says, it is "almost impossible" for them not to have a negative score.

 He says the league tables are not measuring the achievements of schools in adversity but describing the demographics of their intake.

-Disadvantaged white British pupils are particularly likely to do badly when measured on progress, and their schools are more likely to have negative results.
+"So, if white working-class students learn less than other students, the blame for this lesser progress is entirely placed on the schools.
+Of course, this notion is nonsense - learning is co-produced by the actions of schools, parents, communities and the students themselves.

-In contrast, EAL pupils might begin with lower results at primary school, held back by a lack of language skills, but then make up more ground in secondary school and show greater progress.
+"The dilemma for government is what we do about this.
+Should we just accept that schools serving white working-class communities will have less good exam results?
+And how can we be sure that these schools are working as hard as they can to provide a high-quality education?"

-The head teachers' concerns have been backed by Dr Terry Wrigley, of the University of Northumbria, who has written a report for the National Education Union about why so many schools in the North East are appearing to do so badly.
+But the head teachers' concerns have been backed by Dr Terry Wrigley, of the University of Northumbria, who has written a report for the National Education Union about why so many schools in north-east England are appearing to do so badly.

 Almost twice as many are below the minimum "floor" standard, compared with the national average.